Barrels, Vines, and Epic Rescues

 Scale four screens: barrel-dodging girders, pie factories, elevators, rivets.
 Jump barrels, climb ladders, grab hammers to smash enemies (fireballs, jacks).
 Rescue Pauline for bonus; levels loop faster.
 Precision jumps and hammer timing make every run a test.

-Play Original Donkey Kong for Free
+Play Donkey Kong for Free

 - RetroGames.cc Donkey Kong (US): Pristine jumps.